Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: The Generalized Mutually Best Pairs condition

 To illustrate Definition \ref{def:SMBP} with Example \ref{example:multiple-capacity}, we can reorder students and schools as follows:

-Our Generalized Mutually Best Pairs (GMBP) condition imposes the Sequential Mutually Best Pairs condition only on the simplified version of the original market and is thus a relaxation of the sequential MBP condition.
+Our generalized mutually best pairs (GMBP) condition imposes the SMBP condition only on the simplified version of the original market and is thus a relaxation of the SMBP condition.

-\begin{definition}[\textbf{Generalized Mutually Best Pairs condition}] A market $\mathcal{E}=(\succ,P,\ q)$ satisfies the Generalized Mutually Best Pairs condition if its simplified market $\mathcal{E^*}$ satisfies the Sequential Mutually Best Pairs condition. \end{definition}
+\begin{definition}[\textbf{Generalized mutually best pairs condition}] A market $\mathcal{E}=(\succ,P,\ q)$ satisfies the generalized mutually best pairs condition if its simplified market $\mathcal{E^*}$ satisfies the sequential mutually best pairs condition. \end{definition}

-While the sequential MBP condition serves to prevent unrealistic choices in the top of students’ preferences to derail the MBP condition, the generalized MBP removes uninterested students from the top of schools’ priorities.
-The two actions together help us to focus on the relevant set of possible allocations.
+While the sequential process that underlies the SMBP condition serves to eliminate unrealistic choices in the top of students’ preferences (by removing schools that no longer have capacity by the time a student is considered), the market simplification process used for GMBP removes uninterested students from the top of schools’ priorities.
+The two actions together help focus on the relevant set of possible allocations.
 We defer the detailed discussion of which school market environments are likely to satisfy the GMBP condition until Section \ref{relevance}.
-Let us simply note for now that the condition captures a sense of compatibility between students' preferences and school priorities (mutually best pairs), once we account for the feasible choice set of students (the mutually best condition is checked sequentially, on the relevant set of alternatives).
+Let us simply note for now that the condition captures a sense of compatibility between students' preferences and schools' priorities (mutually best pairs), once we account for the feasible choice set of students (the mutually best condition is checked sequentially, on the relevant set of alternatives).
 We have the following result:

-\begin{proposition}[\textbf{No trade-off between efficiency and envyfreeness}] Suppose $\mathcal{E}=(\succ,P,q)$ satisfies the generalized mutually best pairs condition.
+\begin{proposition}[\textbf{No trade-off between efficiency and envyfreeness}] Suppose $\mathcal{E}=(\succ,\ P,\ q)$ satisfies the generalized mutually best pairs condition.
 Then, there is a unique envyfree allocation and it is efficient.
 It is produced by the student-proposing DA, school-proposing DA and IA. \end{proposition}

-\begin{proof} We first establish that there is a unique envyfree allocation in $\mathcal{E^*}$ (by Lemma 1, this implies that there is a unique allocation in $\mathcal{E}$ as well).
-The proof proceeds by iteration.
-Consider the reordering of students and schools associated with the application of the GMBP condition.
-Student $1$ is matched with school $s_{(1)}$ at every envyfree allocation, otherwise the student blocks the allocation with $s_{(1)}$.
-Remove this student from the market.
-Likewise, student $2$ is matched with school $s_{(2)}$ at every envyfree allocation.
-Otherwise, this student will block the allocation.
-Indeed, the only case where student $2$ may not be assigned to $s_{(2)}$ without blocking the assignment with $s_{(2)}$, is when student $1$ is assigned to it.
-But student $1$ is allocated to $s_{(1)}$ at every envyfree allocation.

-A similar argument applies to student $3$.
-Student $3$ will be assigned to $s_{(3)}$ at every envyfree allocation.
-Otherwise, they will block the assignment, unless student $1$ or $2$ is assigned to that school.
-But as we have just shown, these students are assigned to $s_{(1)}$ and $s_{(2)}$, respectively, at every envyfree allocation.